-- 44. The primary roles/obligations of a company's board of directors in the strategy-making, strategyexecuting process include - A. playing the lead role in forming the company's strategy and then directly supervising the efforts and actions of senior executives in implementing and executing the strategy. - B. providing guidance and counsel to the CEO in carrying out his/her duties as chief strategist and chief strategy implementer. - C. overseeing the company's financial accounting and reporting practices, evaluating the caliber of senior executives' strategy-making and strategy-executing skills, and instituting a compensation plan that rewards top executives for results that serve shareholder interests. - D. working closely with the CEO, senior executives, and the strategic planning staff to develop a strategic plan for the company. - E. reviewing and approving the company's business model and also reviewing and approving the proposals and recommendations of the CEO as to how to execute the business model. - 45.
+- 44. The primary roles/obligations of a company's board of directors in the strategy-making, strategy-executing process include - A. playing the lead role in forming the company's strategy and then directly supervising the efforts and actions of senior executives in implementing and executing the strategy. - B. providing guidance and counsel to the CEO in carrying out his or her duties as chief strategist and chief strategy implementer. - C. overseeing the company's financial accounting and reporting practices, evaluating the caliber of senior executives' strategy-making and strategy-executing skills, and instituting a compensation plan that rewards top executives for results that serve shareholder interests. - D. working closely with the CEO, senior executives, and the strategic planning staff to develop a strategic plan for the company. - E. reviewing and approving the company's business model, and reviewing and approving the proposals and recommendations of the CEO as to how to execute the business model. - 45.
 The obligations of an investor-owned company's board of directors in the strategy-making, strategy-executing process include - A. coming up with compelling strategy proposals to debate against those put forward by top management. - B. taking the lead in formulating the company's strategic plan but then delegating the task of implementing and executing the strategic plan to the company's CEO and other senior executives. - C. taking the lead in developing the company's business model and strategic vision. - D. overseeing the company's financial accounting and financial reporting practices and evaluating the caliber of senior executives' strategy-making/strategy-executing skills. - E. approving the company's operating strategies, functional-area strategies, business strategy, and overall corporate strategy.

-- 46. Which one of the following is not among the chief duties/responsibilities of a company's board of directors insofar as the strategy-making, strategy-executing process is concerned? - A. Hiring and firing senior-level executives and working with the company's chief strategic planning officer to improve the company's performance - B. Being inquiring critics and exercising strong oversight over the company's direction, strategy, and business approaches - C. Evaluating the caliber of senior executives' strategy-making/strategy-executing skills - D. Instituting a compensation plan for top executives that rewards them for actions and results that serve stakeholders' interests, and most especially those of shareholders - E. Overseeing the company's financial accounting and financial reporting practices
+- 46. Which one of the following is not among the chief duties or responsibilities of a company's board of directors insofar as the strategy-making, strategy-executing process is concerned? - A. Hire and fire senior-level executives and work with the company's chief strategic planning officer to improve the company's performance. - B. Inquire about and exercise strong oversight over the company's direction, strategy, and business approaches. - C. Evaluate the caliber of senior executives' strategy-making/strategy-executing skills. - D. Institute a compensation plan for top executives that rewards them for actions and results that serve stakeholders' interests and most especially those of shareholders. - E. Oversee the company's financial accounting and financial reporting practices.